ravindrajob/Observability-Monitoring/README.md

 ### We can imagine this scenario where we need to monitor each customers with one Stack.
 ![alt text](https://ravindrajob.blob.core.windows.net/assets/customerScénario6.png)

+## The four Golden Signals :
+Latency
+Traffic
+Errors
+Saturation

+## why collecting this signals ?

+Alerting: notify when something is wrong
+Troubleshooting: help us to isolate and fix the problem Tuning/Capacity Planning: to assist us in improving our setup over time

 ## Why monitoring ?
 ## Wich tools ?
 In our case we will use those components on a docker compute: